nexxtway/react-rainbow/src/components/ButtonIcon/readme.md

     </div>
 ```

-# ButtonIcon inverse
+# ButtonIcons inverse
-##### The inverse variant is useful when using ButtonIcon on a dark background.
+##### If you want to use a ButtonIcon on a dark background, we suggest you implement the inverse variant.

 ```js
 import React from 'react';